This article has received 97 edits. The last edit was made on February 14th, 2023

 On BrandBucket, you could buy that name in the next 24 hours without any messing around.

-Here are their specific numbers for 2017:
+Here were their specific numbers:

 - Domains sold: 1,017